ndonfris/fish-lsp/docs/MAN_FILE.md

   `--bin`                     show the path of the fish-lsp executable
   `--path`                    show the path of the entire fish-lsp installation
-  `--time`                    show the path of the entire fish-lsp repo
+  `--build-time`              show the path of the entire fish-lsp repo
-  `--env`                     show the env variables used
+  `--build-type`              show the build type of the command
   `--lsp-version`             show the lsp version
   `--capabilities`            show the lsp capabilities
   `--man-file`                show the man file path